 - The use of essential crisis care principles and practices, such as trauma-informed care, use of peer staff, and a recovery orientation

-In 2018, the Action Alliance partnered with the National Association of Mental Health Program Directors (NASHMHPD), RI International, and the National Suicide Prevention Lifeline to launch the Crisis Now website, which supports implementation of the report’s recommendations.
+In 2018, the Action Alliance partnered with the National Association of State Mental Health Program Directors (NASHMHPD), RI International, and the National Suicide Prevention Lifeline to launch the Crisis Now website, which supports implementation of the report’s recommendations.